e-merlin/eMERLIN_CASA_pipeline/README.md

 `APPTAINER_TMPDIR` and `APPTAINER_CACHEDIR` to a filesystem with enough free space before running `apptainer exec`.

+CASA `plotms` needs an X display even when writing plot files.
+The container includes `Xvfb`, and eMCP starts it automatically for headless plotting when `DISPLAY` is not set.
+For non-container installs, install `xvfb` or run with an available `DISPLAY`.

 ## Quick start

 If you have received calibrated data from the observatory and you want to refine the calibration, you can: